rust-minidump/minidump-pipeline/README.md

 When you `cargo run` this repo, it will:

-* build the `futility` example app
+* build the `crash-client` example app
 * collect its symbols up with `dump_syms`
+* ask the app for its crash suite
+* for each crash suite item:
-* run the app, which will crash, and produce a minidump with `minidumper`
+  * run the app (via `minidumper-test`), which will crash, and produce a minidump with `minidumper`
-* process the minidump with `minidump-stackwalk`
+  * process the minidump with `minidump-stackwalk`, producing reports and logs
+* compare the results against expectations
+* emit a big full-report.json linking all the intermediate artifacts and results
+* set non-zero status if any tests unexpectedly failed

 Configuration is done through  `pipeline.toml`.
 This file can be edited locally, or you can make your own config and pass it in with `--config`.
 You can also specify the RUN_NAME with `--run`, which will be useful later.

-The most interesting part of the config is `[minidump-stackwalk]` and `[dump_syms]`.

-These sections specify how minidump-pipeline will install these two binaries.
+These sections of the config specify how minidump-pipeline will install different binaries.
 You can either fetch from crates.io, git, or a local path.
 This lets you easily test out the whole pipeline with different toolchains swapped out.

 If the tool runs successfully, then under `runs/$RUN_NAME` you will find:

-* `syms/` containing the .sym emitted by dump_syms
+* `syms/` containing the .syms emitted by dump_syms
-* `dumps/` containing the .dmp emitted by minidumper
+* `dumps/` containing the .dmps emitted by minidumper
 * `reports/` containing the processed crash reports (and logs) emitted by minidump-stackwalk

-If you do two different runs, you can then diff these results.
+If you do two different runs with different RUN_NAMEs, then you can theoretically diff the results to compare how two different toolchains work.

 ## TODO

-* make it possible to fetch a different `minidumper` (needs `[patch]`?)
-* cleanup `futility` (just replace it with `minidumper-test`?)
-* add "crash suites" to futility so you can get lots of different dumps
-* add test-expectation files in the vein of web-platform-tests
 * integrate socc-pair for diffing two runs?
 * integrate minidump-debugger for inspecting the processed dump?
-* build `fuility` inside of the run dir, so the native artifacts are part of it?
+* build `crash-client` inside of the run dir, so the native artifacts are part of it?
-* make it easier to swap out the rust toolchain `futility` is built with?
+* make it easier to swap out the rust toolchain `crash-client` is built with?

 # Production: Fully Streamlined Workflow (Pay Someone Else)